 University policy specifies that only the grades A, A-, B+, B, and S represent satisfactory scholarship for a graduate student.
-An overall GPA below the B level (3.0 on a 4.0 scale) is not considered satisfactory, and any student whose GPA is below that level for two or more quarters will be subject to disqualification from further graduate study.
+Individual grades below a "B" as well as an overall GPA below the B level (3.0 on a 4.0 scale) is not considered satisfactory, and any student whose GPA is below that level for two or more quarters will be subject to disqualification from further graduate study.
 Students should try to avoid Incomplete (I) grades in their courses wherever possible, as having multiple incompletes on their record can adversely affect faculty evaluations of their academic progress and, additionally, can jeopardize their eligibility for employment as a teaching assistant.
+Students with two or more I's on their record or grades of less than "B" are ineligible to TA.
 If not made up within one year, the "I" grade is frozen on the student's record.
-Graduate students are not allowed to enroll in graduate courses (numbered 200 and above) for P/NP.
+Graduate students are not allowed to enroll in graduate courses (numbered 200 and above) for the P/NP grade option.
+Students should enroll for a grade and then inform the professor that they wish to take the class with the S/U grade option.
+The decision to allow the S/U grade remains with the instructor of the course.